Paul Rusling's Family

 Paul's maternal grandparents were very instrumental in Paul's family's lives.
 He lived at his Grandparents home when about 1 or 2 and again throughout a lot of his school years and for a while attended the local village school in Dunswell.

 Bob and Elsie Simpson were east Hull folk, who lived on Buckingham Street and Severn Street, off Holderness Road.
-AT the outbreak of World War II, they bought an unfinished bungalow "out in the country".
+At the outbreak of World War II, they bought an unfinished bungalow "out in the country".
 Dunswell, just north of Hull.
-It had no plaster on the walls and no windows but they made it home
+It had no plaster on the walls and no windows but they made it home - it was called SYMFIELD, after their family names.

 While Grandad Bob continued to work in Hull.
-He was a reserved occupation working as a riveter and shipwright by day, and at night he did two nights a week working the huge lime arc lights at the theatre in Hull.
-After the show finished he did several nights a week on the rooftops doing firewatching, so not much spare time.
+He was in a reserved occupation working as a riveter and shipwright by day, and at night he did two nights a week working the huge lime arc lights at the theatre in Hull.
+After the show finished he did several nights a week on the rooftops doing firewatching, so not much spare time during the war!

 Grandma looked after the home at Dunswell.
 Paul's mother Barbara was only 9 years old when the war began.
-He memories of WWII included watching the RAF and Luftwaffe pilots in dog fights over the fields from Dunswell school playground, and at night watching the city of Hull burning in the distance.
+Her memories of WWII included watching the RAF and Luftwaffe pilots in dog fights over the fields from Dunswell school playground, and at night watching the city of Hull burning in the distance.
+At one stage our relatioves in canada invited them to send Barbara and her brother George to canada, but Grandma had a bad feeling about the voyage, so they never sailed on the Almeda Star.
+She was lost with all hands near Rockall on her way to Canada!)

 My Dad's father was George and he came to live with the family for a while.
 He was very old then, in the early 60s, but still insisted on going to every Hull FC game at The Bolulevard.
 He caught pneumonia after falling down on the Threepenny Stand and died.
-His wife died when Paul's Dad was only about 2.
+His wife had died when Paul's Dad was only about 2 in the early 1920s.

 Paul is really proud of his family, two great kids who are very balanced, hard-working and super-intelligent.
 It's really gratifying to see them growing up so well, so happy and a credit to the Rusling family!